araujo88/literally-me/README.md

 # literally-me
-"Literally me" movies, series and anime lists.
+"Literally me" (recurring theme revolving around a broken, loner and/or stereotypical sigma male) movies, series and anime lists.
 Feel free to contribute.